mathis-dumont/mathis-dumont/README.md

 ### About Me

-I approach AI with a focus on production reliability.
-My goal is to build models that function outside of notebooks and solve actual industrial problems.
-My work ranges from classic ML for predictive maintenance to designing autonomous agent architectures.
+Right now I'm a Data Scientist intern at Mirakl, aligning an open-weights LLM with DPO to automate catalog onboarding.
+More broadly, I care about the part that comes after the proof of concept: getting models to work outside a notebook, on real industrial problems.
+That work spans classic ML for predictive maintenance through to autonomous agent architectures.

-Previously, I managed client projects as Head of Sales at a Junior Enterprise.
-This taught me how to align engineering constraints with business requirements.
+Before data science I was Head of Sales at a Junior Enterprise, running client projects.
+That's where I got used to sitting between engineering constraints and what a business needs.

 ### Technical Stack